osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 }
 ```

-The bulk of its implementation is ported from `gamm`'s `MultihopSwapExactAmountIn`.
 Essentially, the method iterates over the routes and calls a `SwapExactAmountIn` method
 for each, subsequently updating the inter-pool swap state.

 The routing works by querying the index `SwapModuleRouterPrefix`,
 searching up the `poolmanagerkeeper.router` mapping, and callig
-the appropriate `SwapExactAmountIn` method.
+`SwapExactAmountIn` method of the appropriate module.

 ```go
 // x/poolmanager/router.go RouteExactAmountIn(...)